Pranaya142/Machine-Learning/Insurance_dataset/readme.md

 use  m= regressor.coef_           (because in y=mx+c linear equation m is the coeffient of x)

 c= regressor.intersept_      (c is the constant)

+used pickle module to zip the code and sotred in the system using import os and os.getcwd() function.

+stored data model as insurance_model.pkl.

+🐥create frontend with streamlit framework.